seekrcentral/seekr2/docs/tutorial1_hostguest.rst

 * **b_surface** - This directory contains the input files for BD simulations starting from the b-surface and either escaping or ending at the BD milestone.

-* **bd_milestone_0** - This directory will contain BD simulation files starting from the BD surface and either escaping or ending at the milestone beneath the BD milestone.
-For now, there are only a couple of empty directories inside here, since the starting structure and parameters must be extracted from the b-surface simulations once they are completed.

 The preparation stage is complete.
 Next, we complete the run stage.